Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 To set up a workflow, you have to create a new workflow and define the basic settings first.

-[comment]: <> (SW: Are the data types of the places -or to be more precise tokens- explained in the workflow documentation?
-If not i would briefly mention what they mean)

 #### Prerequisites

 - You have created a *PIM* product, see [Create a product](../PIM/Operation/01_ManageProducts.md#create-a-product).